ZarmDev/transitHelper/README.md

 # transitHelper
+*scroll down to "Quickstart" to see how to get started*

 A Typescript library to make it easy (cough, cough) to create a transit app.
 (Only for NYC)

 It only depends on gtfs-realtime-binding and typescript.